 Alternatively, if you have an extensive list of publications or research projects to include under a single section, you can split them into subcategories.
 For instance, publications can be divided under subheadings like books, articles, academic journals, etc.

-For more tips and advice on putting together your academic CV, check out our video on writing the perfect academic CV:
+For more tips and advice on putting together your academic CV, check out this video:

 To make sure your CV follows proper formatting, use any of the templates below to get started and adjust the content to fit your situation.

-As an experienced candidate, you may have enough relevant job experience to make a two-page resume.
+As an experienced candidate, you may have enough relevant job experience to make a two-page CV.
 See how this electrical engineer formats their 10+ years of experience on a CV for a job.

 If you’re applying to a university teaching position, you should use academic curriculum vitae formatting and highlight your teaching experience by listing it on the first page.